Protecting Key Needs

 Each of our faces are recognisably different, so treatment should be.
 Following diagnosis which combines the latest science and professional expertise.

-A detailed physical examination is important, along with use of x-rays, CT, or other scans.
-To build a picture of the complex bones and tissue which makes up our face.
+Whatever the cause of facial trauma is, a detailed physical examination is important.
+X-rays, CT, or other scans may be used, to build a picture of the complex bones and tissue within your face.

 Your consultant will want to talk about your injuries and medical history, along with how you feel, how life is affected.
 Consistently taking time to appreciate your viewpoint brings good support and clarity.